spacetelescope/STScI-STIPS/docs/installation.rst

 * `scipy`: STIPS uses scipy to manipulate its internal images (zoom and rotate).

 Finally, STIPS requires a set of data files whose location is marked by setting the environment variable `stips_data`.
-Currently these files are available as part of the STSCI-STIPS-UI GitHub project, but they should eventually be made available as a (versioned) direct download.
+The current best form of stips_data is actually kept (and versioned) inside the STIPS project itself.

 Installing Using Conda and Source
 ##################################

 STIPS can be installed using the source code and a Conda environment file.
-If you do not have anaconda or miniconda installed, please visit the ` astroconda docs <https://astroconda.readthedocs.io/en/latest/getting_started.html#getting-started-jump>`_ for installation instructions.
+If you do not have anaconda or miniconda installed, please visit the `astroconda docs <https://astroconda.readthedocs.io/en/latest/getting_started.html>`_ for installation instructions.
 We have included a Conda environment file for easily installing or updating Conda packages to meet STIPS requirements.
 Please follow the steps below to install STIPS: